stevecalderone/PPR1978_Typescript/README.md

 to
 Z = getCubicRoot(1, (b - 1), a - 3 * Math.pow(b, 2) - 2 * b, (-a * b + Math.pow(b, 2) + Math.pow(b, 3)), phase);

-This revised code can be then pasted into the code.gs
+Within Google Sheets script this revised eosCode.js code can be then pasted into the code.gs tab or a new tab.

+The gsheetsCode.js was developed in Google sheets and does not require any revisions.
+Within Google Sheets script area gsheetsCode.js must be copied into code.gs or a new tab.

+Save code.gs or the new tab and begin calculations.

 References